 Are you looking for ideas on how support staff can use Otus?
 Examples could include:

-For most districts, Otus connects to the Student Information System (SIS) for rostering teachers and students to classes (examples of Student Information Systems are PowerSchool, Clever, and Infinite Campus).
-Otus mirrors the enrollment of the classes in the SIS, and generates those classes into teachers' Otus accounts accordingly.
+For most districts, Otus connects to the Student Information System (SIS) (such as PowerSchool, Infinite Campus, or Skyward) for rostering teachers and students to classes.
+Otus mirrors the enrollment of the classes in the SIS and generates those classes into teachers' Otus accounts accordingly.
 Many times, support staff do not have their own classes in the SIS, so how are they able to interact with students?

 Gaining Access to Students

 There are two ways for users to gain access to students without having their own classes rostered in an SIS.

 Option 1: by becoming a co-teacher in a class

 When a user becomes a co-teacher of a class, they will have almost all of the same capabilities as the main teacher of that class.

 The co-teacher will have access to all students in the class.